DereWah/Skelegram/README.md

 ### Send telegram message

 ```
-send telegram message %string/telegrammessage% to %telegramuser/telegramchat/number%
+send telegram message %string/telegrammessage% to %telegramuser/telegramchat/number% [with bot %string%]
 ```

 Send a telegram message.
 The message can be a string or can be an existing message.
 The target chat ID can be used to specify the destination of the message.
-This effect can only be used inside of a Telegram Event.
+If used inside of a Telegram Event, the bot to use is automatically detected.
+To use it outside of a Telegram Event, specify the username of the bot.
+If a session exists for that bot, the message will be sent.

 <details>
 	<summary>Telegram Echo Bot</summary>